alidaf/raspberryPi/README.md

 A simple command line program to test adjusting ALSA mixer controls.
 Use piListMixers to find out which mixer controls are available.

-###piALSA:

-This is a static library for the above functions.

-###piInfo:

-A library to provide functions that print out or return hardware information such as GPIO layout and mapping of GPIO numbers to the internal Broadcom numbers.

 ###GPIOsysfs:

 Intended to provide a library of basic GPIO functionality.
 Still in early development and not currently useful.
 It will draw in some of the other utilities into a Raspberry Pi GPIO library.